Goodka7/Threat-Hunting-Data-Theft-/README.md

 - **Time:** `Feb 6, 2025 9:48:01 AM`
 - **Event:** The employee **"baddog"** executed the **`mv`** command again, likely for moving files to a new location after encryption.
 - **Action:** Process execution detected.
-- **Command:** `mv /usr/bin/mv`
+- **Command:** `mv /home/baddog/extracted_data/fake_user.enc /home/baddog/extracted_data/`
 - **File Path:** `/usr/bin/mv`

 ---

-## Summary

-The user "baddog" on the device "thlinux.p2zfvso05mlezjev3ck4vqd3kd.cx.internal.cloudapp.net" unknowingly downloaded and installed an outdated version of the Apache HTTP Server (`httpd-2.4.39`), which contains several known vulnerabilities.
-The employee executed commands to extract and install the software, activating it on the system.
-Once the outdated version was installed, the Apache service was started.

-While the software was (probably) installed without malicious intent, its outdated nature and the associated vulnerabilities pose significant security risks.
-The use of this outdated version of Apache exposes the system to potential exploits by malicious actors targeting known vulnerabilities in this version.
+### **Summary**

+The user "baddog" on the device "thlinux" executed several actions that resulted in the movement and encryption of sensitive files, likely to obscure or secure them before potential exfiltration.
+The employee executed commands to move files and encrypt them using **`mv`** and **`openssl`** commands.
+The following files were involved:

+- **Encrypted Files**: `fake_cards.enc`, `fake_user.enc`
+- **Original Files**: `fake_cards.txt`, `fake_user.txt`

-These actions suggest that the employee inadvertently introduced a security risk by using outdated software, which could be exploited.
-Immediate action is required to update the software and mitigate any associated risks to the system.
+These actions indicate that **"baddog"** was involved in file manipulation, including movement and potential encryption of sensitive data on the device **"thlinux"**.
+Immediate action is required to assess the integrity of the files and investigate whether any unauthorized data movement or exfiltration occurred.

 ---

 ## Response Taken

-The use of outdated software and the potential vulnerabilities introduced by the employee "baddog" on the endpoint **"thlinux.p2zfvso05mlezjev3ck4vqd3kd.cx.internal.cloudapp.net"** were confirmed.
-The device was immediately isolated from the network to prevent further risks.
+The suspicious file manipulation and encryption activities performed by the employee "baddog" on the device "thlinux" were confirmed.
+The device was immediately isolated to prevent any further risks.

-I suggest the outdated version of Apache HTTP Server be removed or updated to the latest, secure version.
-The employee's direct manager was notified, and a recommendation was made to educate the employee on the importance of using up-to-date software and the risks associated with using outdated versions that may have known vulnerabilities.
+I suggest the encrypted files (`fake_cards.enc`, `fake_user.enc`) be reviewed to ensure no sensitive data was exfiltrated.
+The employee's direct manager was notified, and a recommendation was made to educate the employee on the risks of file manipulation and unauthorized encryption usage.

-Further monitoring is being conducted to ensure that no unauthorized access or data exfiltration occurred during the period of exposure.
+Further monitoring is being conducted to ensure no unauthorized access or data exfiltration occurred during the period of exposure.

 ---